Perinatal, Postpartum & Birth Trauma Therapy for Mothers & Birthing People

 These practices might include:

 For example, some parents find it helpful to explore parts of their birth story through gentle movement or embodied expression.
-This can create space to process moments that felt overwhelming or unresolved, and sometimes allows parents to reconnect with their voice, agency, or the response they wish they had been able to express at the time.
+This can create space to process moments that felt overwhelming or unresolved, and sometimes allows parents to reconnect with their voice, agency, or the response they wish they had been able to express at the time which can feel very empowering.

 Through these experiential approaches, parents often find new ways of making meaning, reclaiming their experience, and integrating what happened.